-- 3.8.1 4.4.1The official text of the International Standard for Code Compliance by Signatories shall be maintained by WADA and shall be published in English and French.
-In the event of any conflict between the English and French versions, the English version shall prevail. - 3.8.2 4.4.2Like the Code, the International Standard for Code Compliance by Signatories has been drafted giving due-consideration to the principles of respect for human-rights, proportionality, human rights, and other applicable legal principles.
-It shall be interpreted and applied in that light.
+- 3.8.1 The official text of the International Standard for Code Compliance by Signatories shall be maintained by WADA and shall be published in English and French.
+In the event of any conflict between the English and French versions, the English version shall prevail. - 3.8.2 Like the Code, the International Standard for Code Compliance by Signatories has been drafted giving dueconsideration to the principles of respect for human rights, proportionality, human rights, and other applicable legal principles.
+It shall be interpreted and applied in that light. - 3.8.3 The comments annotating various provisions of the International Standard for Code Compliance by Signatories shall be used to guide its interpretationand application. - 3.8.4 Unless otherwise specified, (a) references to Sections and Articles or Annexes are references to Sections and Articles or Annexes of the International Standard for Code Compliance by Signatories; and (b) references to days are to. - 3.8.5 Where the term "days" is used in the International Standard for Code Compliance by Signatories, it shall mean calendar days, not working/business days unless otherwise specified.

-- 3.8.3 4.4.3The comments annotating various provisions of the International Standard for Code Compliance by Signatories shall be used to guide its interpretation-and application. - 3.8.4 4.4.4Unless otherwise specified, (a) references to Sections and Articles or Annexes are references to Sections and Articles or Annexes of the International Standard for Code Compliance by Signatories; and (b) references to days are to. - 3.8.5 Where the term "days" is used in the International Standard for Code Compliance by Signatories, it shall mean calendar days, not working/business days unless otherwise specified. - 3.8.6 4.4.5 The Annexes to the International Standard for Code Compliance by Signatories have the same mandatory status as the rest of the International Standard for Code Compliance by Signatories.
+3.8.6 Signatories have the same mandatory status as the rest of the International Standard for Code Compliance by Signatories.

-PART TWO: STANDARDS FOR WADA/2'S MONITORING AND ENFORCEMENT OF CODE COMPLIANCE BY SIGNATORIES
+PART TWO: STANDARDS FOR WADA1'S MONITORING AND ENFORCEMENT OF CODE COMPLIANCE BY SIGNATORIES